 Green is the New Black

 The last ten years has seen a huge increase in the number of natural or green funerals, which are seen as a more environmentally friendly way of returning the body to the earth.
 Woodland burials now account for about 5,000 burials each year and a recent survey from Avalon found that 40% of people would consider a green funeral.
-Neville Funerals’ General Manager, Charmian Alexander, talks about the rise of eco-friendly funerals and how as an industry we should not only respond to demand but also educate the public on what is available.
+Neville Funerals’ General Manager, Charmian Alexander, talks about the rise of eco-friendly funerals and how as a profession we should not only respond to demand but also educate the public on what is available.

-As an industry we’ve see many changes over the years as people want more choice and a greater degree of personalisation from a funeral service.
+In our profession we’ve see many changes over the years as people want more choice and a greater degree of personalisation from a funeral service.
 The rise in the popularity of eco-friendly, green funerals first began to emerge in the 1990s and is one of the latest evolutions in how people are choosing to say goodbye.
 No longer just the provision of niche specialist funeral homes, it’s a trend that is here to stay and as in industry we must all adapt to meet demand.

 What is a green funeral?

 The specifics of a green funeral vary widely and the extent of how green a burial can be is up to the individual.
-Generally speaking they require far fewer resources for the care of the body and skip a number of traditional steps.

 The aim is to lay a person to rest in the most environmentally friendly way as possible.
 Burial is usually in a designated natural burial ground, with a biodegradable coffin or burial shroud to minimise any impact on the environment.
 The grave may be marked by a tree, but often is left to blend into the natural landscape.